Yarahmadzai tribe: The British Campaign in 1916

-He tells about when Jiand khan and his son got arrested and they (the British garrison) were on their march to Quetta to bring them (the hostage) into captivity when they suddenly got ambushed by the Yarahmadzais and Gamshadzais in an area called Nalak (a narrow passage nearby Khash).
+He tells about when Jiand khan and his son were arrested and they (the British garrison) were on their march to Quetta to bring them (the hostage) into captivity when they were suddenly ambushed by the Yarahmadzais and Gamshadzais in an area called Nalak (a narrow passage nearby Khash).
 They managed to free them and in the battle two of the yarahmadzais lost their lives while the losses for Dyer were devastating.
 Dyer himself was not present in the battle but after what happened he never showed up in Sarhad.
 He never mentioned the battle of Nalak in his book instead he wrote about how they have succeeded and weakened the Sarhadi tribes and that an agreement was reached with the Yarahmadzais and Gamshadzai after that two tribes sent letters to Dyer to allow them to return to their home.

 The story about what happened during Dyer's campaign lacks credibility in Sarhad, which was one of the reasons that Abdol Hossein Yadegari a Baloch intellectual (he died in an accident in 2006) decided to make research about what really happened in Dyers Campaign.

 Abdol Hossein Yadegari translated Dyer's book with additional comments based on his research, his work was published posthumously in Persian.